skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 flexibility that is required to quickly react to these types of changes so that business is not interrupted.

-This work is fundamental to the agency’s mission and will require teams that can take pragmatic steps toward modernizing the legacy systems as well as supporting new payment workflows in the future.
+This work is fundamental to the agency's mission and will require teams that can take pragmatic steps toward modernizing the legacy systems as well as supporting new payment workflows in the future.
 Due to the complexity of the work, teams must be comfortable with requirements that